 All field trip dates are full for 2015-16.

-The Town Center at the Wisconsin Institutes for Discovery is an exceptional destination for scientific exploration.
-We offer several field trip experiences for students in elementary, middle and high school.
-You can see the current list of our Exploration Workshop field trip options below.
+The Town Center at the Discovery Building is an exceptional destination for scientific exploration.
+We offer several field trip workshops for students in elementary, middle and high school.
+All groups interested in a field trip must fill out an online registration form.
+The workshops we offer are described on our early elementary school (K-2), late elementary school (3-5), middle school (6-8) and high school (9-12) program pages.

 Who Can Attend:

 Class groups from elementary, middle and high schools; homeschoolers; and community groups with at least one adult (18 years or older) chaperone per 10 youth.

 In the Town Center and our state-of-the-art teaching labs located on the research floors of the Discovery Building and staffed with scientists committed to bringing cutting-edge science experiences to students of all ages.

 Hands-on workshops geared for various grade levels from kindergarten through high school.
 These experiences are aligned with state and national standards.
 The workshops we offer are described on our early elementary school, late elementary school, middle school and high school program pages.

 Different field trip workshops are available during the fall and spring semesters at each age level; some programs are not designed for all ages.
 Select your preferred workshop experience based on the age of the students and time of year.